 Whether it's an easy Italian-American red sauce or the best slow-cooked bolognese, a homemade pasta sauce is virtually guaranteed to taste better than whatever you'll find in a supermarket jar.
 No matter which recipe you choose, though, take the time to properly can it, or be sure to tell the recipient to use the sauce within a week or so.
 We doubt they'll have much trouble following through.

 Toum is a little bit like mayonnaise, but we find ourselves using it way more often.
 It works equally well as a sauce, a condiment, and a dip.
 Raw garlic not only gives toum its kick; it also helps emulsify the mixture and keeps it stable for up to a month in the fridge.
 Even your friends and family who don’t like mayonnaise will get hooked on this bold, all-purpose garlic sauce.

-This punchy North African chili paste can be made with either fresh or dried chilies.
-In one version, an assortment of fresh chilies are charred and blended together for smoke and spice.
+This punchy North African chile paste can be made with either fresh or dried chiles.
+In one version, an assortment of fresh chiles are charred and blended together for smoke and spice.
 The peppers are then seasoned with the traditional additions of caraway and coriander, but they can be jazzed up with anything from diced preserved lemon to pungent raw shallots.
-The dried chili version, which takes even less time to make, is just as flavorful, and they both can be used in any number of ways.
+The dried chile version, which takes even less time to make, is just as flavorful, and they both can be used in any number of ways.